 - Keep the atmosphere calm and quiet when you leave and when you come back home.
 This will teach your puppy that you coming and going is normal and nothing to get excited or stressed about.

 - Teach your puppy to use interactive toys, like treat dispensing toys or puzzles, so they’ll have something to keep them busy while you’re away.
 Make sure it’s puppy-safe and can’t be chewed up or swallowed.

 Give your dog a safe, comfortable space of their own

-Make sure you leave your dog in a safe area of the house so if they do try to chew or destroy anything they cannot be injured.
+Make sure you leave your dog in a safe area of the house so if they do try to chew or destroy anything they can’t be injured.
 Make sure it’s the right temperature and they have a safe comfortable bed to relax in.